 Attendance is required.
 Class meetings are a vital part of this course.
 All students are expected to complete assignments and readings before class, to arrive on time for each class, and to participate actively in classroom learning.
 Unexplained absences will be reflected in the grade.
+Excused absences must be consistent with university policies in the Graduate Catalog and require appropriate documentation (https://catalog.ufl.edu/graduate/regulations/#text).

 Personal technology in the classroom.
-During regular class time students may not use personal technology devices (laptops, mobile email devices, smartphones, mobile phones, iPods, iPads, and similar technologies).
-The instructor will indicate when devices may be used for select class activities.
+During regular class time students may not use personal technology devices (laptops, mobile email devices, smartphones, mobile phones, iPods, iPads, and similar technologies) in the case of in-person classes (we will discuss this in the first class).
+The instructor will indicate when devices may be used for specific class activities.
 Exceptions will be made in the case of students who use personal technology devices due to documented disabilities, or students who need to leave a phone on in anticipation of emergency calls.